-This Development and Financial Contributions Policy (the Policy) was adopted by Manawatū District Council (Council) on [date] with effect from [date].
+This Development and Financial Contributions Policy (the Policy) was adopted by Manawatū District Council (Council) on 15 June 2023 with effect from 1 July 2023.
 The Policy will be reviewed on a three-yearly basis but may be updated at shorter intervals if Council considers it necessary.
 See the Council website www.mdc.govt.nz for further information.